maithgopalan/c2-dataviz-2025/content/post/lab-ps1/index.markdown

 ## Overview
-This lab covers three primary topics: (a) working with *git* and *GitHub* collaboratively, (b) creating basic visualizations, and (c) working with textual data.You should plan to work together with your group.
+This lab covers three primary topics: (a) working with *git* and *GitHub* collaboratively, (b) creating basic visualizations, and (c) working with some education datasets.You should plan to work together with your group.

 The basics of the lab are to: